bixb922/crank-organ/doc-software/README.md

 Go to "MIDI configuration" to select the scale of the organ:

-* 20 note Carl Frei scale (the default)
+* 20 note Carl Frei scale (the default, very common)
 * 26 note Alderman/Melvin Wright scale
-* 31 note Raffin scale
+* 31 note Raffin scale (a very common scale for larger crank organs)
 * 35 note custom (a custom scale)
+* 40 note RC servo (radio control servo)
 * 64 note scale for MIDI over serial

 What you select is a template that allows to see and change pin assignment for different hardware configurations:
 * Use GPIO pins only (useful for 20 note organs), only ULN2803 drivers necessary for the solenoids
 * Use MCP23017 16 port expander for larger configurations
 * Use a MIDI over serial driver to send the data to a DIN type MIDI connector
+* Use RC servos to move valves or percussion

 If you need another scale or hardware configuration, post an issue in this Github repository or look at the configuration files to figure out how they work.
 The configuration files are JSON text files.
 Follow the same order as a existing file.
 The 35 and 48 note custom scale uses almost all configuration options, except putting more than one MCP23017 on the same I2C bus, so that may be a starting point.
 Any file in the /data folder called nn_note_xxxx.json (with nn a number and xxx a description) is considered a MIDI pinout description file, so you can add your own file here.

-You can mix and match, i.e. you can specify a template that sends some MIDI messages to a MIDI DIN serial plug, others that hits a drum with a solenoid on a GPIO port, and others that turn on solenoid valves via a MCP23017 port expander.
+You can mix and match, i.e. you can specify a template that sends some MIDI messages to a MIDI DIN serial plug, others that hits a drum with a solenoid on a GPIO port, and others that turn on solenoid valves via a MCP23017 port expander, and yet others that turn on RC servos.

 You also specify additional hardware you connect to the microcontroller:
 * A touchpad button (which is really any metallic drawer knob connected with a single wire to the microcontroller)